Fairchild 660: Design

 The mono 660 and dual-channel 670 can function as a compressor with a ratio of 2 to 1 and a threshold of 5 db below normal program level, as a peak limiter with a compression ratio of 30 to 1 and a threshold of 10 db above normal program level, or can operate anywhere between those two extremes.
-Utilizing a single push-pull stage of amplification and an extremely high control voltage, the sound of the 660 and 670 is characterized by the complete absence of audible thumps, with extremely low distortion and noise.
-Both feature an extremely fast attack time that can produce the full limiting effect during the first 1/10,000 of a second.
-This extremely fast attack time is combined with six different variable release timing curves, three of those making the release time an automatic function of the amount of limiting used, making the 660 the first compressor/limiter to feature automatic variable release time.
+Using a single push-pull stage of amplification and an extremely high control voltage, the sound of the 660 and 670 is characterized by the complete absence of audible thumps, with extremely low distortion and noise.
+Both models feature an extremely fast attack time, producing the full limiting effect during the first 1/10,000 of a second.
+This fast attack time is combined with six different variable release timing curves, three of which make the release time an automatic function of the amount of limiting used, so that the 660 was the first compressor/limiter to feature automatic variable release time.

 The 660 has controls for input gain, threshold, and time constant.
-The dual-channel 670 has the added flexibility of being able to be used either as two independent limiters or as a vertical and lateral (sum and difference) component limiter.
-At the time of its introduction, the 670 was the only unit that could independently control both vertical and lateral with a minimum loss of separation.
+The dual-channel 670 has the added flexibility of serving either as two independent limiters or as a vertical and lateral (sum and difference) component limiter.
+At the time of its introduction, the 670 was the only unit that could independently control both vertical and lateral components with a minimum loss of separation.

 The 670 employs 20 tubes, 11 transformers, and 2 inductors.
-It is housed in a 14 rack space unit and weighs 65 pounds.
+It is housed in a 14-inch rack-space unit and weighs 65 pounds.